mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 - A command error may be returned from the server.
 - A "writeConcernError" field may be included in the command response.

-Depending on the context, these errors may update update SDAM state by marking the server Unknown and may clear the server's connection pool.
+Depending on the context, these errors may update SDAM state by marking the server Unknown and may clear the server's connection pool.
 Some errors also require other side effects, like cancelling a check or requesting an immediate check.
 Drivers may use the following pseudocode to guide their